Site-Using Tips – open only this page – put page into left frameEducation for Problem Solving

 because when students are Solving Problems (as described in my simplest model) they just Generate Ideas & Evaluate Ideas, and we use these mental actions for almost everything in life.
 We find other similarities-in-process when we dig deeper.
 But also differences because, for different people & different situations, the Problem-Solving Process is similar but not identical.
 Why?
 When we examine the details of problem-solving process,

 We see similarities while people are Evaluating Ideas because 9 Functional Problem-Solving Actions (they're the central core of Problem-Solving Process) are used while solving almost all problems.
-In a brief description of the 9 Actions, we design-and-do “experiments” (that produce experiences) so we can get Information (by making Predictions or making Observations) that we use (along with Goals for a Solution) to Evaluate a Solution-Option, and then we use our Evaluation to Generate a better Solution-Option. { a detailed description of The 9 Actions }
+In a brief description of the 9 Actions, we design-and-do “experiments” (that produce experiences) so we can get Information (by making Predictions or making Observations) that we use (along with Goals for a Solution) to Evaluate a Solution-Option, and then we use our Evaluation to Generate a better Solution-Option. { a detailed description of The 9 Actions } { Action-Sequences in Design Process }

-But differences occur when each problem-solving person flexibly coordinates their problem-solving process by asking “what is the best way to make progress in my process?” so they can make strategic Action-Decisions about “what to do next,” about which Actions to use, when, and how.
-The flexible goal-directed improvising of a problem solver is analogous to the flexible goal-directed improvising of a hockey player.
+But differences occur when each problem-solving person flexibly coordinates their problem-solving process by making decisions about Actions.* The flexible goal-directed improvising of a problem solver is analogous to the flexible goal-directed improvising of a hockey player.
 But not the rigid choreography of a figure skater. / The flexible process-coordinating is analogous to the modular process-of-building when a few kinds of simple Lego Bricks are used to build many different complex structures.
 With a modular process-of-solving we can use The 9 Actions to form many variations of Problem-Solving Process.
 We can solve a wide variety of problems by building a Process that is similar (but not identical) for almost everything we do, because each Process is a variation (improvised with modular flexibility) on a basic theme, made by combining the same Actions in different ways.

 { more about The Wide Scope of Process } { also, whether our “thinking” is conscious and/or subconscious in a particular situation, we use a similar process of Observe & Learn, Generate, Predict & Evaluate, Decide & Do }